Welcome to the Quality in Careers Consortium’s website.

 The Board approves and regularly updates the Guide to the Standard, and the supporting materials setting out the national assessment and accreditation procedures – all of which are hosted here.

 The Board has appointed a Quality in Careers Director who also acts as the Organising Secretary for the Consortium.
-It has established a small team of Professional Advisers who act as assessment report writers and as national Licensing Panel “Professional Advisers”.
+It has also established a small team of Professional Advisers who act as assessment report writers and as national Licensing Panel “Professional Advisers”.

 In 2019 the Consortium amended its Constitution to enable it to contract legally with the Department for Education to receive funding.
 It did so by entering into a Memorandum of Understanding with the Career Development Institute for it to become the ‘enabling host legal entity’ for the Consortium.
 Details of this MoU are here.
 The amended Constitution of the Consortium is here.